 To reiterate, my motive for creating this website is to help authors, game designers, and programmers get the science correct in their creations (thus increasing the amount of the kind of science fiction I enjoy).
 The most striking examples are those novels whose authors I directly assisted.
-But there are a few creations I've run across that did get the science correct without any help from me.
+But there are a "few" creations I've run across that did get the science 100% correct without any help at all from little ol' me (sarcasm).
 I would like to recognize such creations by awarding them my (totally superfluous) Atomic Rockets Seal of Approvaltm.

 In no particular order, the awards are:

 Man Conquers Space is David Sander's project to make a pseudo-documentary movie about the history of space flight, if things had happened as predicted by Colliers.
 Absolutely brilliant, the trailer will take your breath away.
 And if you dreamed about those ferry rockets when you were a child in the mid 1960's, the trailer may bring a wistful tear to your eye.
 It did to me.